radcamp/radcamp.github.io/schedule.md

   - Nanopore workflow
   - Group session: Designing a nanopore experiment

-Then, days 2, 3 and 4 will be rotating lab work in three groups of three:

 Dinner out in Birmingham.

+## Rotating Schedule

+Days 2-4 are operated in rotation.
+Students will be split into three groups.
+The groups will rotate daily through i) library preparation ii) sequencing and iii) bioinformatics.

 # Day 2: Library Preparation